Kaleidophon/deep-significance/README_RAW.md

 refer to resources such as [this blog post](https://machinelearningmastery.com/statistical-hypothesis-tests/) for a general overview or [Dror et al. (2018)](https://www.aclweb.org/anthology/P18-1128.pdf) for a NLP-specific point of view.

-In general, in statistical significance testing, we usually compare to algorithms $A$ and $B$ on a dataset $X$ using some evaluation metric $\mathcal{M}$.
-The difference between two algorithms on the data is then defined as
+In general, in statistical significance testing, we usually compare two algorithms $A$ and $B$ on a dataset $X$ using some evaluation metric $\mathcal{M}$.
+The difference between the two algorithms on the data is then defined as

 $$
 \delta(X) = \mathcal{M}(A, X) - \mathcal{M}(B, X)